 - a.
-Adjuncts are appointed and reviewed by the Chair. - b.
-Adjuncts do not vote on departmental issues, nor do they customarily attend departmental meetings. - C. Faculty Voting Rights.
-Tenure-track and tenured faculty have the right to vote on all issues in department meetings, except where explicitly prohibited as in promotion decisions (see III.C.5.a).
-Specialized faculty are non-voting members except where otherwise expressly indicated. - D. Non-faculty Voting Rights.
-Staff may vote in chair elections as stipulated in section III.B.
+Adjuncts are appointed and reviewed by the chair. - b.
+Adjuncts do not vote on departmental issues, nor do they customarily attend departmental meetings.

+C. Faculty Voting Rights.
+Tenure-track, tenured, and specialized faculty have the right to vote on all issues in department meetings, except where explicitly prohibited as in promotion decisions (see III.C.5.a).

+D. Non-faculty Voting Rights.
+Staff and graduate students may vote in chair elections as stipulated in section III.B.